vandan-revanur/pychemprojections/README.md

 ## Acknowledgments

-* The idea for this building this library originated from a Chemistry Stack Exchange [question](https://chemistry.stackexchange.com/questions/169465/is-it-possible-to-create-fischer-projections-or-similar-from-smiles-expression)
+* The idea for building this library originated from a Chemistry Stack Exchange [question](https://chemistry.stackexchange.com/questions/169465/is-it-possible-to-create-fischer-projections-or-similar-from-smiles-expression)